Absorbed dose: Dose computation

-Medical considerations

-Non-uniform absorbed dose is common for soft radiations such as low energy x-rays or beta radiation.
-Self-shielding means that the absorbed dose will be higher in the tissues facing the source than deeper in the body.

-The mass average can be important in evaluating the risks of radiotherapy treatments, since they are designed to target very specific volumes in the body, typically a tumour.
-For example, if 10% of a patient's bone marrow mass is irradiated with 10 Gy of radiation locally, then the absorbed dose in bone marrow overall would be 1 Gy.
-Bone marrow makes up 4% of the body mass, so the whole-body absorbed dose would be 0.04 Gy.
-The first figure (10 Gy) is indicative of the local effects on the tumour, while the second and third figure (1 Gy and 0.04 Gy) are better indicators of the overall health effects on the whole organism.
-Additional dosimetry calculations would have to be performed on these figures to arrive at a meaningful effective dose, which is needed to estimate the risk of cancer or other stochastic effects.

-When ionizing radiation is used to treat cancer, the doctor will usually prescribe the radiotherapy treatment in units of gray.
-Medical imaging doses may be described in units of coulomb per kilogram, but when radiopharmaceuticals are used, they will usually be administered in units of becquerel.

 Stochastic risk - conversion to equivalent dose

 For stochastic radiation risk, defined as the probability of cancer induction and genetic effects occurring over a long time scale, consideration must be given to the type of radiation and the sensitivity of the irradiated tissues, which requires the use of modifying factors to produce a risk factor in sieverts.
 One sievert carries with it a 5.5% chance of eventually developing cancer based on the linear no-threshold model.
 This calculation starts with the absorbed dose.

-To represent stochastic risk the dose quantities equivalent dose H T and effective dose E are used, and appropriate dose factors and coefficients are used to calculate these from the absorbed dose.
+To represent stochastic risk the dose quantities equivalent dose HT and effective dose E are used, and appropriate dose factors and coefficients are used to calculate these from the absorbed dose.
 Equivalent and effective dose quantities are expressed in units of the sievert or rem which implies that biological effects have been taken into account.
 The derivation of stochastic risk is in accordance with the recommendations of the International Committee on Radiation Protection (ICRP) and International Commission on Radiation Units and Measurements (ICRU).
 The coherent system of radiological protection quantities developed by them is shown in the accompanying diagram.

-For whole body radiation, with Gamma rays or x-rays the modifying factors are numerically equal to 1, which means that in that case the dose in grays equals the dose in sieverts.
+For whole body radiation, with Gamma rays or X-rays the modifying factors are numerically equal to 1, which means that in that case the dose in grays equals the dose in sieverts.